 Set your stovetop temperature on a low heat and place your beans the popcorn popper and continuously turn the hand crank, as it will provide the best results for even roasting and also prevent burning.
 Roast until you reach the desired doneness.
 Do keep a thermometer in reach to ensure that the temperature remains around 350°F but does not drop below 300°F. Transfer to colander when done to shake off the excess skin before cooling.

 Ideally your oven should be between 470°F and 500°F. For the oven method, be sure to have a clear visual such as the oven window, in order to monitor the process.
-Spread your coffee beans onto the cookie sheet or baking pan and place in the oven.
+Spread your coffee onto the cookie sheet or baking pan and place in the oven.
 Give them an occasional stir with a wooden spoon for even roasting.
 When you remove them from the oven, again, shake off the excess skin and transfer to a separate, cool cookie sheet for drying.

-The Steps On How To Roast Coffee Beans
+How To Roast Coffee Beans

 During the first few minutes of roasting, the beans are still a greenish color.
 Then as the process goes on, they start to transform into a yellowish color and give off a grassy smell.
 It is normal to for the beans to give off steam at this point in the process, as their internal water content begins to dissipate.